mohit12-cpu/demo_gate11/README.md

 ### 1. Register New Users

-To add new authorised users to the system:
+To add new authorized users to the system:

 ```bash
 python register.py